-(i) ensuring the execution of the resolutions of the Board of Directors and the Shareholders' Meeting of the Company;
+- ensuring the execution of the resolutions of the Board of Directors and the Shareholders' Meeting of the Company; - (ii) ensuring the ordinary management of the business of the Company as well as the governance, supervision and co-ordination of all corporate activities; - (iii) promoting the policies and guidelines of the Company and the Group; - (iv) proposing to the Chairman of the Board of Directors the planning of the works of the Board of Directors; - (v) formulating the proposals relating to the long-term plans and the annual budgets of the Company, to be submitted to the study and approval of the Board of Directors; - (vi) ensuring that the administrative and accounting structure is adequate for the Company; - (vii) giving directions for the preparation of the financial statements of the Company; preparing the proposals on the draft financial statements and consolidated financial statements, as well as on the interim financial reports and on the additional periodic financial information, to be submitted to the Board of Directors;

-- (ii) ensuring the ordinary management of the business of the Company as well as the governance, supervision and co-ordination of the entire company activity; - (iii) promoting the policies and guidelines of the Company and the Group; - (iv) proposing to the Chairman of the Board of Directors the planning of the works of the Board of Directors; - (v) formulating the proposals relating to the long-term plans and the annual budgets of the Company, to be submitted to the study and approval of the Board of Directors; - (vi) ensuring that the administrative and accounting structure is adequate for the Company; - (vii) giving directions for the preparation of the financial statements of the Company; preparing the proposals on the draft financial statements and consolidated financial statements, as well as on the interim financial reports and on the additional periodic financial information, to be submitted to the Board of Directors; - (viii) defining in detail the organisation structure of the Company, the tasks and the responsibilities of the operational units and their personnel, as well as the corresponding decision-making processes, in line with the guidelines given by the administrative body; in this context, ensuring a suitable separation of tasks both between individual parties and between functions, to avoid conflicts of interest as much as possible; - (ix) handling the identification of the main corporate risks, taking account of the characteristics of the activities carried out by the Company and its subsidiaries, regularly subjecting them to review by the Board of Directors; - (x) implementing the guidelines defined by the administrative body, overseeing the design, implementation and management of the internal control and risk management system, and constantly verifying its adequacy and effectiveness, as well as overseeing its adaptation in line the trend in the operating conditions and the legislative and regulatory panorama; - (xi) assigning, if applicable, the Audit Function with the task of performing audits on specific operating units and compliance with internal rules and procedures in the execution of corporate transactions, reporting on these to the Chairman of the Board of Directors, Chairman of the Control and Risk Committee and Chairman of the Board of Statutory Auditors; - (xii) promptly informing the Control and Risk Committee of any problems and critical issue identified during his/her activities or anyway notified, so that the appropriate initiatives may be carried out by said Committee.
+- (viii) defining in detail the organisational structure of the Company, the tasks and responsibilities of the operational units and their personnel, as well as the related decision-making processes, in line with the guidelines given by the administrative body; in this context, ensuring a suitable separation of tasks both between individual parties and between functions, to avoid conflicts of interest as far as possible; - (ix) handling the identification of the main business risks, taking account of the characteristics of the activities carried out by the Company and its subsidiaries, regularly subjecting them to review by the Board of Directors; - (x) implementing the guidelines set out by the administrative body, overseeing the design, implementation and management of the internal control and risk management system, and constantly verifying its adequacy and effectiveness, as well as ensuring that it is duly adjusted to the changes in operating conditions and in the legislative and regulatory landscape; - (xi) assigning, if applicable, the Audit Function with the task of performing audits on specific operating units and compliance with internal rules and procedures in the execution of corporate transactions, reporting on these to the Chairman of the Board of Directors, Chairman of the Control and Risk Committee and Chairman of the Board of Statutory Auditors; - (xii) promptly informing the Control and Risk Committee of any problems and critical issues identified during his/her activities or anyway notified, so that the appropriate initiatives may be carried out by said Committee.

-These functions include - in points (ix) to (xii) - those assigned by Recommendation no. 34 of the Corporate Governance Code to the Chief Executive Officer, with the responsibility of the General Manager as the main person responsible for the management of the company.
+These functions include - in points (ix) to (xii) - those assigned by Recommendation no. 34 of the Corporate Governance Code to the Chief Executive Officer, with the responsibility of the General Manager as the main person responsible for company management.